bymutuo/LivingManifesto/wp-content/themes/Blank Theme/readme.txt

 == Description ==
-Blank template to be used as a Wordpress induction for the development of the MEA website design.
+Blank template to be used as a Wordpress induction for the development of website designs.
 No images.
 Minimum files.
-The template parts have been "dumbed down" to provide a smoother learning theme design curve.
+The template parts have been "dumbed down" to provide a smoother theme design curve.

 The header, sidebar & footer have been merged & repeated into all the php template files.
 Not using components, nor the standard template file hierarchy( yet?).
 All the features and Wordpress tags are mainly developed (and documented) in the index.php file.